Caeden117/ChroMapper/README.md

 - **Open Source** means that you too can contribute to this ever expanding project.

 # Releases
-ChroMapper is currently in closed alpha.
-This means that no public builds are available, and public videos of ChroMapper will be rare, if any.
-For development purposes, a select group of Chroma lightmappers are in the closed alpha team to hunt bugs and give suggestions.
-This is *not* like the "Closed" Beta Testing of old Chroma, I will only add people based on recommendations from the other closed alpha testers.

-Closed alpha means that not all features are in the mapper yet.
+If all goes well, ChroMapper should enter Open Beta somewhere around **October 19th**.
+Some expectations I'd like to set before hand: ChroMapper is still not *release*.
 While this may be a viable mapping tool, features one might call a "necessity" might not be implemented yet.
+Bugs should also be expected, as a team as small as myself and the closed alpha team probably haven't swept through everything.

 If you wish to follow ChroMapper development, [here is the Trello board for ChroMapper.](https://trello.com/b/j2ikcHZh/chromapper-development) Here, you can figure out all that has been suggested by the closed alpha testing crew, what we are currently working on, and what has been done.

-Once ChroMapper has reached a development point where most basic features are implemented, I'll consider:
-- Switching to Closed Beta, where a larger selection of people will be invited to test ChroMapper, similar to Chroma's *"Closed Beta Testing"*.
-- Switching to Open Beta, where anyone and everyone can download a ChroMapper build and try it out for themselves.

 ## Patreon

-Remember how I said I would only add new members recommended by the closed alpha testers?
-I lied, there is one exception to that rule.

-You can [support SkyKiwi and Chroma development on Patreon](https://www.patreon.com/Chroma).
+If you'd like to donate to the project and get some sweet perks, you can [support SkyKiwi and Chroma development on Patreon](https://www.patreon.com/Chroma).
 The Pentachrome Sabers tier ($15+) will get you access to ChroMapper closed alpha testing, as well as access to release, pre-release, and hotfix builds earlier than everyone else.

 # For Developers
 ChroMapper was being developed with Unity 5.6.6f2, however has now been upgraded to Unity **2018.3.14f1**.